Catalytic triad: Acid

-The acidic triad member forms a hydrogen bond with the basic residue.
-This aligns the basic residue by restricting its side-chain rotation, and polarises it by stabilising its positive charge.
-Two amino acids have acidic side chains at physiological pH (aspartate or glutamate) and so are the most commonly used for this triad member.
+The acidic triad member forms a hydrogen bond with the basic residue, leading to mutual alignment via restriction of the basic residue's side-chain rotation.
+The positive charge on the basic residue is simultaneously stabilised, leading to its polarisation.
+Two amino acids have acidic side chains at physiological pH (aspartate or glutamate) and so are the most common members of the acidic triad residue.
 Cytomegalovirus protease uses a pair of histidines, one as the base, as usual, and one as the acid.
 The second histidine is not as effective an acid as the more common aspartate or glutamate, leading to a lower catalytic efficiency.
-In some enzymes, the acid member of the triad is less necessary and some act only as a dyad.
-For example, papain uses asparagine as its third triad member which orients the histidine base but does not act as an acid.
-Similarly, hepatitis A virus protease contains an ordered water in the position where an acid residue should be.

 Examples of triads

 Ser-His-Asp

 The Serine-Histidine-Aspartate motif is one of the most thoroughly characterised catalytic motifs in biochemistry.
 The triad is exemplified by chymotrypsin, a model serine protease from the PA superfamily which uses its triad to hydrolyse protein backbones.
 The aspartate is hydrogen bonded to the histidine, increasing the pKa of its imidazole nitrogen from 7 to around 12.
-This allows the histidine to act as a powerful general base and to activate the serine nucleophile.
-It also has an oxyanion hole consisting of several backbone amides which stabilises charge build-up on intermediates.
+Histidine is thus able to act as a powerful general base, activating the serine nucleophile.
 The histidine base aids the first leaving group by donating a proton, and also activates the hydrolytic water substrate by abstracting a proton as the remaining OH− attacks the acyl-enzyme intermediate.

 The same triad has also convergently evolved in α/β hydrolases such as some lipases and esterases, however orientation of the triad members is reversed.
 Additionally, brain acetyl hydrolase (which has the same fold as a small G-protein) has also been found to have this triad.
-The equivalent Ser-His-Glu triad is used in acetylcholinesterase.